TheFifthRider/simply-roleplaying-webapp/docs/running_the_game/creating_abilities.md

 If you're wondering if there's some kind of behind-the-scenes formula for making a balanced special ability, the short answer is: there isn't.
 At least not up front.

 The longer answer is there isn't, but not for a lack of trying.
-After all, if you have a special ability that turns all of your d12s into d20s when you attack an undead enemy, how useful that special ability is depends entirely on how often the GM pits you against undead enemies.
+After all, if you have a special ability that turns all of your d12s into d20s when you <i class="ra ra-crossed-swords"></i> Attack an undead enemy, how useful that special ability is depends entirely on how often the GM pits you against undead enemies.
 If you have a special ability to fly, how useful that special ability is depends on how often you need to and couldn't otherwise.

 Rather than try to balance special abilities from the get-go, I'd encourage balancing special abilities _as you go_.
 If a special ability feels too strong?
 Give it an extra requirement, or make one of its requirements more costly!
 If a special ability feels too weak?
 Give it an extra effect or strengthen one of its existing effects without requiring the character to upgrade it.